indiana-university/rivet-shell/src/index.md

 <a class="rvt-button rvt-m-tb-lg" href="./rivet-shell-right-sidebar-header/">View the reversed layout</a>

 ### Sidebar and stage modifiers
 You can use the `rvt-shell__sidebar--light` modifier to changes the background color of the sidebar to white.
-This works really will with the `rvt-shell__stage--subtle` modifier which will apply a subtle gray background to the stage, effectively swapping the default colors.
+This works really will with the `rvt-shell__stage--gray` modifier which will apply a subtle gray background to the stage, effectively swapping the default colors.

 ```html
 <main class="rvt-shell">